 Your brain runs the show.
 Think of the last time you tried to solve a crossword puzzle or started to learn a new language.
 Recall the last time you woke up in the middle of a weird dream or needed to find your way in a city you have never been before.

-As you think, dream, see, and sense, our brain is constantly active, absorbing all information, compacting and re-connecting existing data, and integrating all into a consistent experience.
+As you think, dream, see, and sense, your brain is constantly active, absorbing all information, compacting and re-connecting existing data, and integrating everything into a consistent experience.
 For you, that experience constitutes your reality.

 Your brain is alive.
 Your brain shapes how you see your environment, filters or highlights objects and information most relevant to you.
 It creates its own stories based on your thoughts, emotions, desires and experiences, ultimately driving your behavior.

-Any synaptic activity generates a subtle electrical impulse referred to as post-synaptic potential (post = behind).
-Of course, the burst of a single neuron is too tiny to be noticed.
-However, whenever a smaller group of neurons (about 1000 or more) fires in sync, they generate an electrical field which is strong enough to spread through tissue, bone, and skull.
+Any synaptic activity generates a subtle electrical impulse referred to as a postsynaptic potential.
+Of course, the burst of a single neuron is difficult to reliably detect without direct contact with it.
+However, whenever thousands of neurons fire in sync, they generate an electrical field which is strong enough to spread through tissue, bone, and skull.
 Eventually, it can be measured on the head surface.

-Electroencephalography (encephalon = brain), or EEG, is the physiological method of choice to record all of the electrical activity generated by the brain from electrodes placed on the scalp surface.
+Electroencephalography, or EEG, is the physiological method of choice to record the electrical activity generated by the brain via electrodes placed on the scalp surface.
 For faster application, electrodes are mounted in elastic caps similar to bathing caps, ensuring that the data can be collected from identical scalp positions across all respondents.

-Despite its somewhat daunting name (and pronunciation), grasping the biophysics behind electroencephalography is actually surprisingly simple:
+Despite its somewhat daunting name (and pronunciation), grasping the essentials of electroencephalography is surprisingly simple:

-- EEG measures electrical activity generated by the synchronized activity of thousands of neurons.
-The electric activity is measured in voltages.
+- measures electrical activity generated by the synchronized activity of thousands of neurons (in volts)

-- EEG provides excellent time resolution, allowing you to analyze which brain areas are active at a certain time – even at sub-second timescales.
+- provides excellent time resolution, allowing you to detect activity within cortical areas -even at sub-second timescales

 Price differences in EEG systems are typically due to the number of electrodes, the quality of the digitization, the quality of the amplifier, and the number of snapshots the device can take per second (this is the sampling rate in Hz).